luutuankiet/life_admin_dbt/README.md

 *   **YNAB:** (Roadmap) Models for financial data.

 ## Data Ingestion

+Data is ingested into the data warehouse using custom Python scripts.

+### Todoist

+The Todoist data ingestion process involves a few steps:

+1.  **Fetch Raw Data**: A Python script (`EL/todoist/fetch_todoist.py`) fetches raw data from the Todoist API.
+2.  **Load to DuckDB**: The script then loads this data into a local DuckDB database.
+3.  **Dump to GCS**: The data is dumped from DuckDB to Google Cloud Storage (GCS) in JSONL format.
+4.  **Stage as BQ Views**: An ad-hoc dbt run (`dbt run-operation stage_external_sources --target dev`) creates external tables in BigQuery that point to the GCS data.

+### TickTick

 Data is ingested into the data warehouse using a custom Python script that makes HTTP requests directly to the TickTick Open API.
 The script can be found here: [ticktick_fetcher.py](https://github.com/luutuankiet/life_admin_dbt/blob/incremental_run_gha/ticktick_fetcher.py).